observatorycontrolsystem/observatorycontrolsystem.github.io/getting-started.md

 ## Next steps

-To learn more about OCS capabilities and how to use it, you can take a look through the [OCS Observation Portal]({{ site.baseurl }}{% link components/index.md %}) observing request language documentation to understand how you can use the language to describe your observatory's observing capabilities.
-You can also take a look at the observatory configuration in the [OCS ConfigDB]({{ site.baseurl }}{% link components/index.md %}) to understand how you can model the resources in your own observatory.
-Beyond that, browsing the [Components]({{ site.baseurl }}{% link components/index.md %}) section will give you a better idea of the purpose of all the components of the OCS and how they work together, taking a look through different [Topics of Interest]({{ site.baseurl }}{% link topics/index.md %}) sections might help answer some more specific questions, and taking a look through the [API documentation]({{ site.baseurl }}{% link api/index.md %}) of the different projects will show you how to use the OCS APIs.
+To learn more about OCS capabilities and how to use it, you can take a look through the [Observation Portal]({% link components/observation_portal.md %}) observing request language documentation to understand how you can use the language to describe your observatory's observing capabilities.
+You can also take a look at the observatory configuration in the [ConfigDB]({% link components/configuration_database.md %}) to understand how you can model the resources in your own observatory.
+Beyond that, browsing the [Components]({% link components/index.md %}) section will give you a better idea of the purpose of all the components of the OCS and how they work together, taking a look through different [Topics of Interest]({% link topics/index.md %}) sections might help answer some more specific questions, and taking a look through the [API documentation]({% link api/index.md %}) of the different projects will show you how to use the OCS APIs.

-Once you are at the point where you would like to run these projects in production, or would perhaps like to run these projects locally but in such a way where your data persists across restarts, you can take a look at the [Deployment]({{ site.baseurl }}{% link topics/deployment.md %}) section.
+Once you are at the point where you would like to run these projects in production, or would perhaps like to run these projects locally but in such a way where your data persists across restarts, you can take a look at the [Deployment]({% link topics/deployment.md %}) section.